Solicitors Specialising in MRSA and Other Superbug Negligence Claims

 The superbug most often affects patients who have recently had surgery, but it can also have an impact on people who have direct IV access or open wounds.
 Generally, MRSA is avoidable and it is most commonly spread through poor hygiene practices in hospitals.

 Previously, hospitals maintained that they were not to blame when MRSA spread.
 However, recent decisions from the Courts suggest that this line is not always upheld.
-This means that medical negligence claims can, in appropriate cases, be bought against hospitals in cases where a patient has suffered from MRSA.
+This means that medical negligence compensation claims can, in appropriate cases, be bought against hospitals in cases where a patient has suffered from MRSA.
 MRSA and other superbug claims can sometimes be difficult to prove, though, so you should always seek legal advice and a specialist medical negligence solicitor if you’re considering such a claim.

 Proving MRSA Claims